podofo/podofo/playground/README.md

 # Disclaimer

+> **Warning**: Read the following carefully

-The dependencies are supplied only for development purposes and come with no warranty.
+Playground dependencies are supplied only for PoDoFo development purposes and come with no warranty.
 They are not frequently updated, may contain security flaws and be unsafe to use.
+The dependencies directory layout is also optimized to be used by the `CMakeLists.txt` in this folder and it's not recommeded to use them in a different way.